-Here, we show how insights from dual-unitarity can shed new light on MBQC, both at a conceptual and practical level.
+In this paper, we show how insights from dual-unitarity can shed new light on MBQC, both at a conceptual and practical level.
 Namely, reading a dual-unitary circuit in the time direction describes the preparation of the resource state, while reading it in the spatial direction directly reveals the logical circuit induced by appropriate measurement of the resource state, as pictured in Fig.~\ref{fig:dual_unitary}.
 This provides an accessible alternative approach to MBQC beyond the traditional stabilizer~\cite{Raussendorf2003}, teleportation~\cite{Childs2005}, or matrix product state-based ~\cite{Gross2007} formalisms, and highlights how resource states can emerge naturally under certain classes of quantum many-body dynamics.
 These results also elevate dual-unitarity from an abstract computational tool to a concept with direct practical application.

-While Refs.~\onlinecite{Ho2022, Claeys2022emergentquantum,Ippoliti_Projected} explored how measurements can stochastically induce a universal gateset in the spatial direction of such circuits, performing scalable quantum computation requires deterministic control without post-selection of measurement outcomes.
-In this paper, we show that, by using dual-unitary circuits which are additionally chosen to be Clifford, it is possible to implement deterministic MBQC without sacrificing universality.
-Specifically, we show that a depth-$k$ dual-unitary circuit composed of repeated applications of uniform single-site and nearest-neighbour Ising entangling gates on a chain prepares a resource state for MBQC on $k$ encoded qubits.
-We then identify an unbounded sequence of $k$ for which the resulting unitary evolution that can be efficiently implemented via measurement is universal on at least $\sim 3k/4$ of the encoded qubits.
-The key practical advantage of our protocol is the removal of the need to go to 2D geometries for universal MBQC while still only requiring simple and uniform controls (as compared to, \textit{e.g.}, embedding a universal 2D state in 1D with a linear-depth circuit~\cite{Suzuki2022}).
-This shortens the list of requirements for potential implementation in experimental platforms, and is particularly relevant to trapped ions \cite{Bruzewicz2019,Monroe21}, which harbor among the highest gate and measurement fidelities, and also the long coherence times required for the crucial feedforward technology \cite{Barrett2004,Chiaverini2004,Riebe2008,RyanAnderson21}, yet are typically restricted to a 1D geometry.
+While Refs.~\onlinecite{Ho2022, Claeys2022emergentquantum,Ippoliti_Projected} explored how measurements can stochastically induce a universal gateset in the spatial direction of dual-unitary circuits, performing scalable quantum computation requires deterministic control without post-selection of measurement outcomes.
+Here, we show that, by using dual-unitary circuits which are additionally chosen to be Clifford, it is possible to implement deterministic MBQC without sacrificing universality.
+Specifically, we show that a depth-$k$ dual-unitary circuit composed of repeated applications of uniform single-site and nearest-neighbor Ising entangling gates on a chain prepares a resource state for MBQC on $k$ qubits.
+We then identify an unbounded sequence of $k$ for which the resulting unitary evolution that can be efficiently implemented via measurement is universal on at least $\sim 3k/4$ qubits. \diff{Practically, our protocol allows one to trade between space and time resources in quantum computers and to access deeper circuits than are possible with existing MBQC schemes using a given number of measurements, all while requiring only spatially-uniform nearest-neighbour and single-qubit operations in a 1D architecture.}